Alpine Pass Viamala

 Plan your journey with the Google route planner.

-There are free parking spaces available at the top of the pass but also in Montespluga.
+There are free car parks at the top of the pass and also in Montespluga.

 Outdooractive Logo